Synchronize branches with Guidewire VCS

 Troubleshooting

-Git push operation fails because one of the new commits that you tried to push modifies files inside the Guidewire Layer.
+git pushoperation fails because one of the new commits that you tried to push modifies files inside the Guidewire Layer. -

-• Changes are rejected because of the differences in history.
+Changes are rejected because of the differences in history.

-• Changes are rejected because of the lack of permissions or incorrect authentication.
+Changes are rejected because of the lack of permissions or incorrect authentication.

-Git push operation fails either because authentication setup is incorrect, or the user that is used for authentication has incorrect branch restrictions.
+git pushoperation fails either because authentication setup is incorrect, or the user that is used for authentication has incorrect branch restrictions.In case of authentication to the Guidewire VCS, see Troubleshooting in Authentication to a Git repository.

-Only the references to the files that are tracked by Git LFS were pushed, not the contents of those files.
+Only references to the files that are tracked by Git LFS were pushed, not the contents of those files.

-This issue can happen if you don't use, for example, --follow-tags with the push command.
-To resolve this issue, re-add the missing tags manually in the target repository.
+--follow-tagswith thegit pushcommand.
+To resolve this issue, add the missing tags manually in the target repository.

 Guidewire Layer modifications